cywusky/TestDag/README.md

 ## Example Template Files
-The example template files include the three parts as follows.
+The example template files include the three parts\.
 * **Dockerfile**: an example Dockerfile.
 * **hello_world.py**: an example Python file, which acts as data transformation file.
+* **docker_ecs_ecr_template.py**: <br>
-* **docker_ecs_ecr_template.py**: a template file to perform Airflow tasks.
-This allows data transformation performed on AWS.
-A Docker image is built on EC2, then pushed to ECR.
+a template file to perform Airflow tasks.
+This allows data transformation performed on AWS. \n A Docker image is built on EC2, then pushed to ECR.
 Finally, a Docker container is run on ECS, using Fargate.
 You will need to revise the following args for your use.

 ```
 task_id: a task ID is used in Airflow